alechenninger/inkwell/notes/event_loop.md

 1. Listen to the event for the state change.
 Hide the event otherwise.
 If things want to listen to state change, they can listen to that, not the triggering event.
 2. Allow events to have initial listeners or associated computation that fires before others.
-Maybe they would just by virtue of "the thing creating them" would have "first dibs" to assign a listener.
+Maybe they would just by virtue of "the thing creating them" would have "first dibs" to assign a listener (as in 1).

+Both are pretty trivial.
+Events already can be any function (2).

 Should state listeners all fire synchronously?
 Probably not, this has some bad effects like